marclove/handbook/process/hiring_process.md

 ## Decisions

 If we or the candidate declines to progress further in the hiring process, they should be moved either to the 'They Passed' or 'We Passed' lists.
+If they are determined to not be worthy of a screening or second interview, it may make sense to move them to 'Recruiting Contact' instead.
+This process is a little fuzzy right now.
 If they are hired, they should be moved to the specific role need list and the list details should be updated.

 ## Offers